tigeruser23/ceo-voices-thesis-replication/data/data_README.md

 ## Root-level files

-These small metadata files ARE committed to the repo:
+These small metadata files are committed to the repo:

 ```
 data/